jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-7/chapter-1.md

-+++
+---
+heading: "Chapters 1-4"
-title=  "New Consequences of the Principles of the three Governments" heading=  "Chapters 19=  The Simple Spirit of the Laws by Montesquieu Volume 1" date=  2015-09-09 image= "/covers/spirit.jpg" description=  "The Spirit of the Laws Volume 3" linkb=  "/research/montesquieu/spirit-of-the-laws/book-6" linkbtext=  "Book 6" linkf=  "/research/montesquieu/spirit-of-the-laws/book-7/chapter-6" linkftext=  "Chapter 6"
+title: "New Consequences of the Principles of the three Governments"
-+++
+weight: 4
+description: "LUXURY indicates the inequality of fortunes"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 LUXURY indicates the inequality of fortunes.